toelt-llc/UNIPA-oranges/README.md

 https://github.com/user-attachments/assets/775295bb-88e4-4629-92c6-6607e492929f

 ## Folder Structure
-The dataset cann be downloaded from [Mendeley Data](https://data.mendeley.com/datasets/93f32zgkxz/1).
+The dataset can be downloaded from [Mendeley Data](https://data.mendeley.com/datasets/93f32zgkxz/1).

 The folder structure is detailed in the below image.